-In response to community feedback and direction from City staff, the proposed amendments to Title 22 FMC are the minimum required to meet state law and do not modify existing development standards such as height, setbacks, and impervious surface coverage.
-This amendment allows the required middle housing types for a Tier 3 jurisdiction, which are duplex, stacked flat, courtyard apartment, and cottage housing (already permitted).
-These uses are subject to the same standards as single-family development within those zones, which meets the state requirement that middle housing not be subject to requirements that are more restrictive than for single-family residential uses.
+In response to community feedback, direction from City staff, and comments received from the Department of Commerce, the proposed amendments to Title 22 FMC are the minimum required to comply with state law.
+The updates do not modify existing development standards such as height, setbacks, and impervious surface coverage.

+As a Tier 3 jurisdiction, the City is required to permit specific middle housing types, which are duplexes, stacked flats, courtyard apartments, and cottage housing (already permitted).
+These housing types are subject to the same development standards as single-family dwellings within those zones, consistent with the state's requirement that middle housing not be subject to more restrictive standards than those applied to single-family residences.

-If the proposed code amendments, or some modification of them which meet the requirements of state law, are not adopted by the City Council prior to June 30, 2025, the Department of Commerce's Tier 3 Model Ordinance will go into effect with no action by the City of Fircrest.
+If the proposed code amendments, or some modification of them, which meet the requirements of state law, are not adopted by the City Council prior to June 30, 2025, the Department of Commerce's Tier 3 Model Ordinance will go into effect with no action by the City of Fircrest.
 This will permit applicants to submit proposals based on the language in the model ordinance.

-Additionally, the Planning Commission must determine whether the proposed amendments satisfy the criteria outlined in FMC 22.78.004 Criteria for amendment approval.
+Finally, the City Council must determine whether the proposed amendments satisfy the criteria outlined in FMC 22.78.004 Criteria for amendment approval.